zixi-liu/Fraud-Detection-Papers/GNN/README.md

 **Construct a Registration Graph**
 - Directly capture the correlation between registration accounts.
 Specifically, we map the registrationfeature bigraph into a registration graph, where each node is a registration account and an edge is added between two registration accounts if their similarity is higher than a threshold.
 The similarity between two registration accounts is defined as the sum of weights of features shared by the two accounts.
 In the constructed registration graph, fake accounts are likely to be densely connected, while benign accounts are likely to be sparsely connected.

+**Fake Account Detection**
+- Utilize a community detection algorithm to cluster the registration accounts into communities in the fake account detection component.
+We treat all accounts in a community as fake accounts if the community size is larger than a threshold.